Alejandra Costamagna

-Biography
+Early life

 Costamagna's parents arrived in Chile from Argentina in 1967.
-Alejandra Costamagna recalls that her first approach to writing was through journal entries that she began to make irregularly from age 10.
+She recalls that her first approach to writing was through journal entries that she began to make irregularly from age 10.

 It was in her adolescence when she began to take writing more seriously, after entering Francisco Miranda school when she moved to La Reina.
 There, Professor Guillermo Peréz "recommended her to read Neruda, Mistral, Shakespeare, Chekhov, and Crime and Punishment by Dostoyevsky, a book which still marks her writing today."
 In addition, an interview was arranged and she went to the house of her neighbor Nicanor Parra, with whom she spoke about poetry and insomnia, which both shared.

-Academic formation

 Alejandra studied journalism at Universidad Diego Portales and frequented the workshops of Guillermo Blanco, Pía Barros, Carlos Cerda, and Antonio Skármeta.
 Later, she studied for a master's degree in Literature at the University of Chile.

+Career

 She has collaborated in the magazines Gatopardo, Rolling Stone, and El Malpensante.
 In 1994, she obtained a FONDART grant to write her first novel.